 - ProCard Charges:

 - This waiver does not apply to ProCard “high risk transactions” listed below.
-Purchase receipts and supporting documents are always required for: Food/Meals (due to lack of per diem compliance in PaymentNet), PayPal, Fuel/Gas Station, Travel (“High- Risk Transactions” are transactions that have the highest risk of misuse or fraud.)
+Purchase receipts and supporting documents are always required for: Food/Meals, PayPal, Fuel/Gas Station, Travel (“High- Risk Transactions” are transactions that have the highest risk of misuse or fraud.)

 - Individual departments have the discretion to require cardholders to provide and retain purchase documentation for other purchases in addition to the list above or as it is stated in department’s internal policies.